komalsahu1125/Brainwave_Matrix_Intern/README.md

 ## Project Structure :

 1. Importing Libraries: Essential libraries for data analysis and visualization are imported.

 2. Loading the Dataset: The sales data is loaded into a pandas DataFrame.

 3. Data Preprocessing:
 * Checked for duplicate and missing values.
 * Data cleaning and transformation as required.

-3. Exploratory Data Analysis (EDA):
+4. Exploratory Data Analysis (EDA):
 * Analyzing customer distribution across cities.
 * Examining marital status distribution.
 * Identifying top-selling products and categories.
 * Analyzing purchase patterns based on demographics.
-4. Insights & Observations:

-City B has the highest number of customers, followed by City C and City A.

-The dataset is almost evenly split between single and married customers.

-Further insights into purchasing behavior and product preferences are discussed.

 ## Requirements :